Alcoholrithm/VIME/README.md

-# VIME - A pytorch implementation
+# VIME - the pytorch implementation

 The pytorch implementation of [VIME: Extending the Success of Self- and Semi-supervised Learning to Tabular Domain](https://proceedings.neurips.cc/paper/2020/hash/7d97667a3e056acab9aaf653807b4a03-Abstract.html)